derickmoncado/Quantum/README.md

 -	Handlebars HTML templates with Panini– Panini is a super simple flat file generator for use with Gulp.
 It compiles a series of HTML pages using a common layout.
 These pages can also include HTML partials, external Handlebars helpers, or external data as JSON.
 -	Sass compilation, prefixing with Autoprefixer, and JavaScript concatenation
 -	Built-in BrowserSync server - Will automatically reload your page when files are changed.
 It also live-injects CSS changes when you save a Sass file.
 This task runs continuously.
 Defaults to localhost.
+-   Emergence.js for control over the style of element when they ENTER the viewport.
 -	For production builds - CSS compression, JavaScript compression, Image compression and more..

 ### Requirements